grantmacken/nginx-exist/README.md

 NOTE: At the mo I am reworking some old bash scripts into a single Makefile.
 If it gets to untidy I will add make includes.
-I am pretty new to Make, so feel few to point out a better way of doing things.
-Why I choose Make, is outline in the reasons given by [Mike Bostock](http://bost.ocks.org/mike/make/)
+I am pretty new to Make, so feel free to point out a better way of doing things.
+Why I choose Make, is outlined in the reasons given by [Mike Bostock](http://bost.ocks.org/mike/make/)

 ---------------------------------------------------------------------------------